Priest: Islam

 Islam has no sacerdotal priesthood.
-There are, however, a variety of academic and administrative offices which have evolved to assist Muslims with this task, such as the imāms and the mullāhs; a full discussion can be found at Clergy#Islam.
+There are, however, a variety of academic and administrative offices which have evolved to assist Muslims with this task, such as the imāms and the mullāhs.

 Mandaeism

 A Mandaean priest refers to an ordained religious leader in Mandaeism.
 In Mandaean scriptures, priests are referred to as Naṣuraiia (Naṣoraeans).
 All priests must undergo lengthy ordination ceremonies, beginning with tarmida initiation.
 Mandaean religious leaders and copyists of religious texts hold the title Rabbi or in Arabic 'Sheikh'.

 All Mandaean communities traditionally require the presence of a priest, since priests are required to officiate over all important religious rituals, including masbuta, masiqta, birth and wedding ceremonies.
 Priests also serve as teachers, scribes, and community leaders.

 There are three types of priests in Mandaeism: